168ting/NCU-LaTeX-Thesis-Templates/README.md

 ## Acknowledgements

-This project is partially based on [sppmg/TW_Thesis_Template](https://github.com/sppmg/TW_Thesis_Template).
+This project is based in part on [sppmg/TW_Thesis_Template](https://github.com/sppmg/TW_Thesis_Template).

 Some template files have been modified and adapted for use with